Bill Yearby: Professional football

 Yearby was selected in the first round of the 1966 AFL draft by the New York Jets.
 In December 1965, Time magazine described Yearby as "a vicious tackier, always on target, always gets his man — and not 5 yds. downfield, like most college kids."
 The following week, Time noted that "Jets Owner Sonny Werblin signed Michigan's 230-lb.
 Tackle Bill Yearby to a contract at $1,000 per pound."
 Yearby played only one season, 1966, for the Jets.
 The Jets' web site notes that Yearby "missed valuable training camp practice because of All-Star game and injury suffered in pre-season game," and that coaches at Michigan said he was "extremely quick" and could have been a starter on the Michigan basketball team.

 A terrific athlete, Yearby was projected to play tight end for the Jets.
 In 1966, a bad knee limited him to spot appearances as a fill-in defensive end and special-teamer.
 In 1967, Yearby's knee was still not right, and he was farmed out to the Bridgeport Knights of the Atlantic Coast Conference, who were the Jets' minor league affiliate.
 While playing linebacker for the Knights, Yearby hurt his knee again, and his pro football career was over.

-Later years
+Later life

 Yearby died in 2010 at age 66.